theJugglingCompany.com

 Multiple hands from both sides holding an intricate cat's cradle of glowing orange and purple neon strings, forming a complex geometric web structure between them

-A cat’s cradle is a structure of pure tension.
-No strand exists independently.
-Each is kept in position by the tension in the lines adjacent to it, which are kept in position by the lines adjacent to them, all the way back to the fingers that hold the perimeter.
+Each strand in the image runs from one pair of fingers to another.
+None of the orange and purple lines exists independently - each is kept in position by the tension in the lines adjacent to it, which are kept in position by the lines adjacent to them, all the way back to the fingers that hold the perimeter.
 The geometry emerges from the web of relationships, not from any single strand.

 Every strand